johnnylee/jlsampler/README.md

 ```

 Currently only key-on samples are supported.
 Key-off samples may be added in
-the future, but I personally haven't yet found a need for them.
+the future, but I haven't yet found a need for them.

 ## Controls